 They say you can’t predict the future.
 This year has definitely done a lot to support that view.
 Despite all the unpredictable things that happen in life, there are some ways you can try and predict how your business will perform in the coming months and years.
 Business intelligence is the art of analyzing the past and the present to predict your future.
 It can help give you the confidence to make those big decisions in business.
 It can also alert you to any major problems before it’s too late.
 Often it can be hard to know where to begin analysing your business.
-Here are some top tips on how to take data and turn it into real-life improvements.
+Here are some top tips on how to take data, do data processing and turn it into real-life improvements.

 Find the right tools

 Even the smallest of businesses have the ability to produce lots of data every single day.
 Whether it’s sales, expenditure or even the number of visitors you get to your website on a daily basis, if you look closely there are lots of different things to analyse.
 The only problem is you could find yourself with too much data to keep on top of.
 By the time you’ve organised all the numbers and calculated averages, you could find that your sums are already out of date.

 Instead of trying to analyze the data by hand, use a ready-made tool to do all of the hard work for you.
 Such data processing tools will help you to achieve better business results through simplified reporting and fast and accurate processing.